Mentoring Circles - Postdocs

 How can I get involved?

-If you are interested in taking part in Mentoring Circles during Academic Year 2024/25, please see the key dates below:
+For those interested in applying to take part in Mentoring Circles during Academic Year 2025/26, please see the key dates below:

-31st July 2025End of Mentoring Circles programme and request for feedback
+31st July 2026End of Mentoring Circles Programme and request for feedback

 Mentoring resources